 How to pay for your car is a big decision.
-From paying cash, to getting a personal loan or buying a car on finance, there are many possibilities.
-Before you start to look at cars, work out how much you can afford to spend.
+From paying cash, to getting a personal loan or buying a car on finance, there are a number of options.

 There are a number of checks you should carry out, and questions you should ask before you buy a used car, regardless of whether it is from a dealer or a private seller.

 Find out the questions to ask yourself before you buy a car.
 What will you use it for?
 How long do you expect to own it?
 How much are you willing to spend?

 Your consumer rights depend on whether you buy from a dealer or a private seller.
 If you buy privately, you do not have consumer rights, so it’s important to know who you’re buying from.

 If you buy a used car from a dealer, you have some protection under consumer law.
 Find out about your rights if something goes wrong.

 Find out about the different types of insurance, making a claim, renewing your insurance and making a complaint.